-How will litter be minimized and contained?
+How is litter minimized and contained?

 How many workers will be employed at the facility?

-Approximately 25 team members will work at the site – ranging from drivers, mechanics and laborers to sales and administrative personnel.
+Approximately 25 team members work at the site – ranging from drivers, mechanics and laborers to sales and administrative personnel.

-When the site is operational, will there be an increase in truck traffic?
+Has there be an increase in truck traffic?

 We selected the property at 245 Yusen Way primarily due to its proximity to the interstate and location in an industrial park.
-Because it’s an industrial area, we believe waste collection trucks and tractor trailers will blend well with already existing traffic in the area.
+Because it’s an industrial area, we believe waste collection trucks and tractor trailers blend well with already existing traffic in the area.

 Where is the trash coming from?